Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

 ### AWS Storage Gateway

+!!! tip

+    To use the HA feature of Storage Gateway, the VMware environment must provide the following:

+    * A cluster with vSphere HA enabled
+    * A shared datastore

 #### File Gateway

 * File gateway provides a **virtual on-premises file server**
 * Store and retrieve files as objects in Amazon S3
 * Use with on-premises applications, and EC2-based applications that need file storage in S3 for object-based workloads
 * File gateway offers SMB or NFS-based access to data in Amazon S3 with local caching

+!!! tip

+    CachePercentDirty is an Amazon CloudWatch metric for Amazon S3 File Gateway which provides a percentage of the data not uploaded to AWS from local Cache.
+This metric value should be near to zero to ensure all cache data is properly uploaded to AWS.

 #### Volume Gateway